Achievable logoAchievable logo

 The administrator may publish information concerning an action, proceeding, or an investigation… if the administrator determines it is necessary or appropriate in the public interest and for the protection of investors.

-The administrator retains the right to publicly disclose information related to an investigation, but is not required to.
-If a punitive action is taken against a person or issuer, the results are usually disclosed publicly.
+The administrator may publicly disclose information about an investigation, but isn’t required to do so.
+If a punitive action is taken against a person or issuer, the results are usually made public.

 Ability to issue rules, orders, forms, and notices